Observation-Augmented Contextual Multi-Armed Bandits for Robotic Search and Exploration: Conclusion and Future Works

 \section{Conclusion and Future Works}

 We introduced observation-augmented contextual multi-armed bandits to utilize semantic observations from external sources that can accelerate parameter inference for robotic decision making.
-To address the issue of data validation for such observations, we developed a robust Bayesian inference process to dynamically evaluate data validity.
-We also derived a generalized expected free energy approximation for active inference option selection with mixture-based parameter priors and multicategorical observation likelihoods inherent to semantic data validation problems.
-Simulation experiments showed our methods achieve smaller cumulative regrets vs. other state of the art bandit algorithms, even with erroneous external observations.
-As mentioned in Sec. \ref{sec: sim_setup}, one next step is to validate our methods on more realistic deep space simulation environments with humans on the loop.
+To address possible errors in such observations, we developed a robust Bayesian inference process to dynamically evaluate data validity.
+We also derived a generalized expected free energy approximation for active inference option selection with mixture-based parameter priors and observation likelihoods inherent to semantic data validation problems.
+Simulation studies showed our methods achieve smaller cumulative regrets vs. other conventional bandit algorithms, even with erroneous external observations.
+One next step is to validate our methods on more realistic deep space simulation environments with humans on the loop.
 In the case of icy moon site selection, the required data may be obtained from a high-fidelity physics simulator such as OceanWATERS \cite{oceanwaters}.
-Additionally, in the simulation experiments, the prior preference $p_{ev}(o)$ was fixed across all iterations, which may not be true in actual operations, e.g. as scientists may change their preferences to study new phenomena.
-Thus, it is also worthwhile to conduct experiments with dynamic $p_{ev}(o)$ for active inference.
+Additionally, in our experiments, $p_{ev}(o)$ was fixed across all iterations, which may not be true in actual operations, e.g. as scientists may change their preferences to study new phenomena.
+Thus, it is also worthwhile to consider dynamic $p_{ev}(o)$ for active inference.